dthain/opsys-sp22/project6/index.md

 ## General Advice

--  **Get Started Early!**  This project is larger and harder than the previous projects.
+-  **Get started early!**  This project is larger and harder than the previous projects.
 Don't wait until the last minute.
 -  **Implement the functions roughly in order.**  We have deliberately presented the functions of the filesystem interface in order to difficulty.
 Implement debug, format, and mount first.
 Make sure that you are able to access the sample disk images provided.
 Then, perform creation and deletion of inodes without worrying about data blocks.
 Implement reading and test again with disk images.
 If everything else is working, then attempt fs_write.
 -  **Divide and conquer.**  Work hard to factor out common actions into simple functions.
 This will dramatically simplify your code.
 For example, you will often need to load and save individual inode structures by number.
 This involves a fiddly little computation to transform an inumber into a block number, and so forth.
 So, make two little functions to do just that:
 ```